-Ryan Crocker is Dean and Executive Professor at the George Bush School of Government & Public Service at Texas A&M University where he holds the Edward and Howard Kruse Endowed Chair.
-He also has an appointment as the James Schlesinger Distinguished Visiting Professor at the University of Virginia.
-From 2012- 2013, he served as the first Kissinger Senior Fellow at Yale University.
+Ryan Crocker is Executive Professor at the George Bush School of Government & Public Service at Texas A&M University, where he holds the Edward and Howard Kruse Endowed Chair.
+He was the James Schlesinger Distinguished Visiting Professor at the University of Virginia (2012-2014), and he served as the first Kissinger Senior Fellow at Yale University (2012-2013).

 Ambassador Crocker received the Presidential Medal of Freedom, the nation’s highest civilian award, in 2009.
-His other awards include the Presidential Distinguished and Meritorious Service Awards, the Secretary of State’s Distinguished Service Award (2008 and 2012), the Department of Defense Medal for Distinguished Civilian Service (1997 and 2008) and for Distinguished Public Service (2012), the Award for Valor and the American Foreign Service Association Rivkin Award for creative dissent.
+His other awards include the Veterans of Foreign Wars Dwight D. Eisenhower Award (2014), Presidential Distinguished and Meritorious Service Awards, the Secretary of State’s Distinguished Service Award (2008 and 2012), the Department of Defense Medal for Distinguished Civilian Service (1997 and 2008) and for Distinguished Public Service (2012), the Award for Valor and the American Foreign Service Association Rivkin Award for creative dissent.
 He received the National Clandestine Service’s Donovan Award in 2009 and the Director of Central Intelligence’s Director’s Award in 2012.
 In 2011, he was awarded the Marshall Medal by the Association of the United States Army.
 In January 2002, he was sent to Afghanistan to reopen the American Embassy in Kabul.
 He subsequently received the Robert C. Frasure Memorial Award for "exceptional courage and leadership" in Afghanistan.
 In September 2004, President Bush conferred on him the personal rank of Career Ambassador, the highest in the Foreign Service.
 In May 2009, Secretary of State Hillary Clinton announced the establishment of the Ryan C. Crocker Award for Outstanding Achievement in Expeditionary Diplomacy.
-In July 2012, he was named an Honorary Marine, the 75th civilian so honored in the 237 year history of the Corps.
+In July 2012, he was named an Honorary Marine, the 75th civilian so honored since the founding of the Corps in 1775.